TechnionYP5777/SmartCity-ParkingManagement/README.md

-# SmartCity-ParkingManagement-B
-Smart City Parking Management B
+# SmartCity-Parking Management & Navigation

 Smart Parking system is a dynamic management system of parking slots within the Technion.
 On every parking slot there wiil be placed a detection sensor that will update in real time the parking slot status.
 Note that a parking slot’s status is defined as a tupple of : color , location and taken/not taken.